Halina Reijn: Career

-1990s and the small screen
+1994–1999: Early television and theater work

 Throughout her teenage years, she had her earliest acting gigs in various minor roles on the small screen, and a bigger role in Pril geluk, a thirteen-part comedy series on the Veronica channel, that ran for a single season.
-The latter one was meant as a backbone for her entrance exam into theatre school.
+The latter one was meant as a foundation for her entrance exam into theatre school.
 Reijn was professionally trained at the Maastricht Academy of Dramatic Arts, where she graduated in 1998.
 In the middle of her second year in Maastricht, two years before her final exams, she was allowed to leave with an honorable mention.
 She was asked to join the ensemble at the De Trust where she was offered the role of Ophelia in Hamlet, Subsequently, Theu Boermans, the artistic director, offered her a permanent place at the collective.
-Among her other performances for De Trust, for her portrayal of Lulu in Shopping and Fucking she received the prestigious Dutch theater prize, the Colombina, as "Best Supporting Actress" in 1998.
-She also had parts in The Cherry Orchard, The Last Ones, Koons and Adel Blank; the latter was a co-production with De Mexicaanse Hond.
+Among her other performances for De Trust, her portrayal of Lulu in Shopping and Fucking was awarded the prestigious Dutch theater prize, the Colombina, for "Best Supporting Actress" in 1998.
+She also had parts in The Cherry Orchard, The Last Ones, Jeff Koons and Adel Blank; the latter was a co-production with De Mexicaanse Hond.

 She also appeared in a short called Temper!
 Temper! written and directed by Frank Lammers, which was part of Kort Rotterdams, a five-part series highlighting common elements of Rotterdam's society.
 In 1998, Reijn branched out into film, with the adaptation of the Jan Wolkers's short story De wet op het kleinbedrijf, where she had a principal role in the television film.
 The following year she starred in her first telefilm, an initiative started by the NPO in 1998 to produce films for public television: De Trein van zes uur tien, a Dutch thriller directed by Frank Ketelaar that was broadcast by AVRO.
 It was part of the 2000s Cologne Conference, where it was selected among the ten programmes at the TopTen section of the festival.
 That same year she played a bit part as a sex worker in Martin Koolhoven's breakout film, Suzy Q, which featured Reijn's lifelong friend Carice van Houten in the title role.
-Despite its warm critical reception and launching the careers of the people involved, the movie was never released on home video, in theaters or shown outside its home country due to music license issues with artists like The Rolling Stones and Jimi Hendrix among others.
+Despite its warm critical reception and launching the careers of the people involved, the movie was never released on home video, in theaters or shown outside its home country due to music license issues.